 This is to curtail the fiscal deficit and to clear the pending bills from the previously announced stimulus packages.
 Tax and non-tax revenue continue to disappoint with deficit having ballooned to INR 7.71 lakh crore.

-For robust economic growth, it is imperative that fiscal deficit is controlled within the expected INR 6 lakh crore at an estimated 3.32% and revenue collections pick up pace.
+For robust economic growth, it is imperative that fiscal deficit is controlled within the expected INR 6 lakh crore at an estimated 3.32% and revenue collections pick up the pace.

 Unemployment is a Population Problem